cascadet/AfricaUrbanPop/README.md

 **The final urban population data used in our analysis (available as both shape and csv files) is in the ERL_Data directory in the repo.** Please see the README.txt file included in that directory for details.
 Also included is the manually buffered Africa shape file we used to clip rasters.

-The code may be buggy, as I am in the processes of cleaning it.
-I will be building out this repo in the next few weeks.
+The code may be buggy, as I am in the processes of building it into a more generalized Python package.
+I will be adding more to this repo in the coming months.
 Please ping me with any questions.

 Cascade 2019-08-18